intesso/assets-bundler/readme.md

 # assets-bundler

-bundles your modules assets into application assets.
+bundles your assets. creates symbolic links for development and copies for production.

 # features